+Citation.
+This order may be cited as the Double Taxation Relief Taxes on Income) (Portuguese Republic) Order, 2002.
 Arrangements to have effect.

-- (a) that the arrangements specified in the Convention set out in the Schedule to this order have been made with the Syrian Arab Republic with a view to affording relief from double taxation in relation to the following taxes imposed by the laws of the Syrian Arab Republic: - (i) the income tax on commercial, industrial and non-commercial profits; - (ii) the income tax on salaries and wages; - (iii) the income tax on non-residents; - (iv) the income tax on revenue from movable and immovable capital; - (v) surcharges imposed as percentages of the above taxes or in any other form or rate; - (b) that it is expedient that those arrangements should have effect; - (c) that the Convention has entered into force on the 16 October, 2000.
+2. It is hereby declared:- (a) that the arrangements specified in the Convention set out in the Schedule to this Order have been made with the Portuguese Republic with a view to affording relief from double taxation in relation to the following taxes imposed by the laws of the Portuguese Republic: i) the personal income Rendimento das Pess tax (Imposto sobre o soas Singulares -IRS); ii) the corporate income e tax (Imposto sobre o soas Colectivas - IRC) iii) the local surtax on co (Derrama); rporate income tax (b) have effect; ave effect;(c) that the Convention has entered into force on the 6 (c) March, 2002.